A considerable weight is given in Christian doctrine and tradition,

 Here we also see a reflection of the reports and messages

-of many of the unrealistic healing miracles reported,
+of many of the healing miracles that the Gospels report;

-or is the whole story contrived to build our faith
+unless the whole story is contrived to build our faith